 Public safety should always come first, and the Secretary of State’s announcement today is welcome indeed, but why is it that, two years on from the Grenfell Tower tragedy and despite the assurances given at the time, not one single penny has been forthcoming to make safe the 213 tower blocks in Birmingham and their 10,000 house- holds?
 Crucially, this is despite the fact that work has been recommended by the West Midlands fire service on the installation of sprinklers.
 Will the Secretary of State do what he has quite rightly done in relation to the residents of private tower blocks, and will he agree to meet a delegation of Birmingham tenants from those 213 council tower blocks?

 I would underline the support that we have given to public sector buildings, the £400 million fund that was committed last year and the progress that is being made on the removal of ACM cladding from buildings on the public sector estate.
 We are learning from that process in terms of the implementation and the steps that I am announcing today.
 The hon.
 Gentleman highlights broader fire safety measures, and building owners obviously have responsibilities in that regard.
 I note that he has raised the issue of sprinklers the past.
-We are looking at that in the context of new buildings through what is known as approved document B. Sprinklers can clearly be effective in number of cases, and we have worked with councils and others to discuss funding flexibilities to deliver on that.
+We are looking at that in the context of new buildings through what is known as approved document B. Sprinklers can clearly be effective in a number of cases, and we have worked with councils and others to discuss funding flexibilities to deliver on that.

 I find it very difficult to squeeze out a thank you for this statement.
 What a mess this has been!
 What a rotten time people have had!
 For two years, many people in this country have had a miserable existence, not knowing what will happen and not knowing how much debt they are getting into or whether they will be able to repay what they have borrowed.
 When we google “building regulations”, up pops the Department.
 This Government are shilly-shallying.
 I do not have one of these buildings in my constituency, but we have them in Yorkshire.
 The fact is that this Government have looked for scapegoats all the time.
 They blame the construction industry, the local authorities and the freeholders.
 The Secretary of State has been doing it this morning.
 All those people thought they were complying with building regulations; they thought they were complying with the law as it stood.
 Then we had the dreadful disaster of Grenfell and of course the door opened to disputes.
 The lawyers came in, and that is always bad news.
 Ordinary working people have suffered for two years, and the Secretary of State does not get much credit from me this morning.

 I absolutely understand the pressure and strain that so many people have felt they were under, but actually we have taken steps to work with fire authorities and local authorities in this regard.
 The hon.
 Gentleman makes a number of assertions, and he almost seems to suggest that those who wrongly put up this ACM material in the first place and who have wrongly failed to act have no responsibility at all.
 I encourage him to read the Hackitt review.
 Yes, it sets out in great detail where the law needs to be changed, and I have accepted that.
-I have said that we will take further steps that regard, but there is equally responsibility placed on the construction sector and the private sector.
+I have said that we will take further steps in that regard, but there is equally responsibility placed on the construction sector and the private sector.
 I strongly encourage him to read that report.

 This announcement is long overdue, but it is nevertheless welcome.
 On a number of affected sites in my constituency, such as the Durkan-owned Babbage Point development in west Greenwich, the building owner has the necessary planning permission but is dragging their feet, with the significant cost of a permanent waking watch being passed on to leaseholders.
 I noted what the Secretary of State said about the funding being conditional on works beginning within a set period, but may I press him on the point raised by my right hon.
 Friend the Member for Leeds Central (Hilary Benn)?
-What more is the Secretary of State willing to do beyond to appeals to morality to ensure that private building owners, not leaseholders, bear the full cost of the interim fire safety measures that have been necessary, in many cases, because building owners have not acted promptly?
+What more is the Secretary of State willing to do beyond appeals to morality to ensure that private building owners, not leaseholders, bear the full cost of the interim fire safety measures that have been necessary, in many cases, because building owners have not acted promptly?

 The key thing is obviously to make quick progress, and I note what the hon.
 Gentleman says about that building.
 Part of the response involves continuing to work with local authorities on enforcement action where different building owners are not taking the steps they should in a timely fashion.
 I will certainly be interested to receive any more details on that specific case.
 There are legal liabilities regarding where responsibilities rest, but I want to see progress being made quickly.
 If there are examples of building owners dragging their feet, we want to hear about them so that that we can work with local authorities to see that action is taken.